Our Approach to Learning

 Statistical Decision Theory

 We discuss how to make predictions about uncertain outcomes, starting with flipping a coin.
-This leads us to discussions about statistical statements about samples we have observed and experiments yet to be realized.
-We conclude with a look at how statistics can play a role in our decision making, and how to think about model-based predictions about uncertain outcomes.
+This leads to discussions about statistical statements about samples we have observed and experiments yet to be realized.
+We conclude with a look at how statistics can play a role in our decision making.

 Functions